 - Leave room for a table of contents.
 Once your journal is complete, you can add it at that time.
 This will allow you to quickly find what you are looking for when you want to reference your journal entries.

 - If you struggle to journal, try a different method.
 If you’re currently using an app, see if pen and paper will work better.
 Change the time or location you write in your journal to see if that helps.
-Try a pre-made journal, or change your subject matter.
+Try a ready-made journal, or change your subject matter.

 - Make a list of writing prompts to help when you feel you have nothing to write about.